-Hicksville is a decidedly white-collar town, with fully 85.60% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns, Hicksville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hicksville are a mix of both white- and blue-collar jobs.
 Overall, Hicksville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hicksville who work in office and administrative support (15.31%), sales jobs (12.97%), and management occupations (10.75%).
+There are especially a lot of people living in Hicksville who work in office and administrative support (15.85%), sales jobs (13.14%), and management occupations (9.67%).

 Also of interest is that Hicksville has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Hicksville is a great place for families with children to consider.
 First of all, many other families with children live here, making Hicksville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Hicksville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hicksville’s overall crime rate is lower than average for the country.

 One downside of living in Hicksville is that it can take a long time to commute to work.
 In Hicksville, the average commute to work is 31.79 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.